-This blog post highlights 5 of the best Jazz drummers who profoundly influenced my drumming.
+This article highlights 5 of the best Jazz drummers who profoundly influenced my drumming.
 These drummers helped me learn the language of Jazz drumming and Jazz.
 They also helped form the sound I have today and contributed greatly to my success in music.
 I think they will help you too.

 Best Jazz drummers #1

 When I started out playing drums at 15, I was really into Rock drumming.
 I loved to jam with AC/DC and Van Halen records.
 Around the age of 16, my drum teacher introduced me to Jazz music.

 At first, I wasn’t so interested.
 Around the same time, I attended the Jazz at Port Townsend, Bud Shank Jazz Workshop.
 The featured drum instructor was the great Jeff Hamilton.

 It was the first day of the camp and I was heading over to the opening concert.
 The faculty were putting on a performance and all of the students were excited to watch.
 I was still kind of ho hum.
 I didn’t think anything of it.

 Then I saw Jazz drummer Jeff Hamilton walk out on stage and a huge cheer erupted from the audience.
 I thought “Okay, so who it this guy?”
 He was dressed in an LA Dodgers baseball jersey and cap with shorts, tube socks and sneakers.
 Not really the image of a classy Jazz drummer I had in my head.